 Largest 1.
 2. 3.
 4. 5.
+Smallest The ranking cannot be determined based on the information provided.

 Rank the angle between the object's velocity and the x-axis at the lettered times, measuring all angles counterclockwise from +x.
 (Thus, the +y axis is at 900.)